HeshanKarunaratne/cka/README.md

     app: myapp
     type: front-end
 ```

+Port is the only parameter that is mandatory.
+If we don't specify a targetPort it will also get the same value as port and nodePort will get a value between 30000-32767

   2. ClusterIP: Service creates a virtual IP inside the cluster to enable communication between different services